When you lie down in bed each night, the last thing you want to think about is bed bugs.

 We offer preventive products like mattress encasements, which will help you prevent bed bug infestations.
 When used in conjunction with other methods, preventative methods can help keep your houses bed bug-free.

-- To prevent bed bugs on clothes, be vigilant.
-When you stay in a hotel, keep your suitcase on a suitcase stand rather than on the floor.
+- At hotels, keep your suitcase on a suitcase stand rather than on the floor.
 Wash all your clothing when you return home and put them in a hot dryer.

-- Be careful acquiring used furniture.
-Check all new and used furniture before you bring it inside, including inspecting all seams, joints, tufts, and under cushions.
+- Inspect used furniture before you bring it inside: check all seams, joints, tufts, and under cushions.

 - Purchase a plastic or hypoallergenic cover for your mattress, box springs, and furniture to prevent bedbugs from entering the textiles.

 - Get rid of clutter that could help bed bugs hide in your home.
 Paper, magazines, clothes, and other items should be picked up off the floor and nightstands and dressers should be cleaned regularly.